ssadedin/bpipe/docs/Guides/Configuration.md

   are accessible directly as variables within the other configuration files

-Using this technique, you can make core common values or libraries that you want to be accessible across all other layers of configuration available.
+Using this technique, you can make core common values or libraries that you want to be accessible across all other layers of configuration available - in some ways, you can think of it as "configuration configuration".

 Note that values from the bootstrap configuration are also merged to the final configuration used in the pipeline, taking precedence after the pipeline level configuration (that is,